rasmus161/React-startingTemplate/README.md

 # React + Vite + grcode + tailwindcss

-This template provides a minimal setup to get React with vite
+This template provides a minimal setup to get started with a react website

 Currently, two official plugins are available: